7Cedars/loyalty-program-next/issues/IMPROVEMENTS_BUGS.md

 - [ ]  @vendor (& @customer?) when their are no transactions, transaction overview hangs at 'retrieving transaction history...'
 - [x]  @Vendor, Tokens: BUG: When tokens cannot be loaded it goes into a loop.
 Fix!
 - [ ]  @Vendor, QrReader: Fix Bug that when no valid QR code is read - it just hangs.
 Needs to have notification + continue reading.
 - [ ]  @vendor, QrScan: Mint cards still shows, even if scanned a code. -- ONLY WHEN NO Cards have been minted!
+- [ ]  @customer, home: add button to request new card.
 - [ ]  @Everywhere: No testing has been implemented yet.
 Implement Cyprus

 ## Improvements to implement (in order of priority)